 Microbiology is the study of microorganisms that are usually too small to be visible with the human eye without a microscope.
 Microorganisms (also known as microbes) are essential to life on Earth; complex organisms (including human beings) would find it nearly impossible to survive without them.
 These tiny organisms shape how nutrients move through the environment, controlling how ecosystems work.
 For instance, they are responsible for how biological materials break down and decay.
 Microorganisms affect our climate, determine how food spoils, and both cause and control diseases.
 We can also use microorganisms to help us produce life-saving drugs, manufacture biofuels, clean up pollution, and grow crops.

-Microorganisms can be unicellular (single cell), multicellular (cell colony), or acellular (lacking cells).
-They include bacteria, archaea, fungi, protozoa, algae, and viruses.
+Microorganisms can be unicellular (single cell), multicellular (multiple cells), or acellular (lacking cells).
+They include bacteria, archaea, fungi, protists, some green algae, and viruses.

 - Bacteria are single celled microbes that lack a nucleus.

 - Archaea are like bacteria, but they have different structures and properties.
-This gives them the ability to live in extreme environmental conditions.
+Some archaea can live in extreme environmental conditions.

-- Protozoa are unicellular microorganisms that have nuclei.
-They obtain food by surrounding it with their cell membranes.
+- Protists are unicellular microorganisms that have nuclei.
+They include several types of unicellular organisms that are not animals, plants, or fungi.
 They are found in wide range of environments where some can eat bacteria to survive.

-- Algae are unicellular or multicellular organisms that have nuclei and that obtain energy through photosynthesis, similar to plants.
+- Unicellular and some multicellular green algae are microscopic organisms that have nuclei and that obtain energy through photosynthesis, similar to plants on land.

 - Fungi include mushrooms, molds, and yeasts.
 Their cells have nuclei, and many fungi are multicellular.